Menace to Society (Killers album)

 Menace to Society is the second studio album by the heavy metal band Killers, featuring former Iron Maiden singer Paul Di'Anno.

-Musical style

-Unlike most of Paul Di'Anno's works, this work is more aggressive and slower.
-Here the classic heavy metal is replaced by groove metal with elements of thrash.
+Unlike most of Di'Anno's works, this material is more aggressive and slower.
+The classic heavy metal is replaced by groove metal with elements of thrash.
 The song "Die by the Gun" has been compared to "Mouth for War" by Pantera.